 The general audience summary provides an overview of the proposed research for people who are not trained in the sciences.
-This summary may be read by peer review stakeholders, ACS staff members, potential donors, and the public.
-Stakeholders are individuals without formal scientific or medical training who are full voting members of peer review panels.
-The stakeholder uses the general summary to evaluate how the proposed work will benefit cancer patients and their families.
+This summary may be read by peer review community research partners, ACS staff members, potential donors, and the public.

-- ACS staff members use these summaries to identify projects that align with the specific interests of donors and may share them with donors. - Staff may use the summary for communicating to local media about ACS-funded studies.
+- Community research partners are individuals without formal scientific or medical training who are full voting members of peer review panels.
+The community research partner uses the general summary to evaluate how the proposed work will benefit cancer patients and their families. - ACS staff members use these summaries to identify projects that align with the specific interests of donors and may share them with donors. - Staff may use the summary for communicating to local media about ACS-funded studies.
 Summaries of all grants funded by the Society are also made available to the public.
 Therefore, do not include proprietary/confidential information.